 That's it, next time you use Perfect Portrait the new presets will be located in the My Presets tab, in a category named after the preset pack.
-You can delete the files you downloaded, they have been copied into Perfect Portrait.
+You can delete the files you downloaded, they have been copied into Perfect Effects.

 You can share presets like you would share any other file, such as email or posting them to a website.
 First you need to find the preset files.
-The easiest way it to open Perfect Portrait, then from the Preset menu select Show Presets Folder.
-A Finder (Mac) or Explorer (Win) window will open and will display the presets folder.
+The easiest way it to open Perfect Portrait then from the Preset menu select Show Presets Folder.
+A window will open and will display the presets folder.
 In the presets folder are sub-folders for your preset categories.
-Inside each sub-folder are the individual preset files, with a .ONPortrait extension.
+Inside each sub-folder are the individual preset files.
 You can copy these presets to another computer, attach them to an email or post them on a website.